ably/ably-python/README.md

 You can also view the [community reported GitHub issues](https://github.com/ably/ably-python/issues).

 To see what has changed in recent versions of Bundler, see the [CHANGELOG](CHANGELOG.md).

+If you find any compatibility issues, please [do raise an issue](https://github.com/ably/ably-python/issues/new) in this repository or [contact Ably customer support](https://ably.com/support) for advice.

 ## Contributing